AlperenMertU/AlperenMertU/README.md

 🎓 &nbsp;I'm currently studying in Pamukkale University: Computer Programming.\
 🎓 &nbsp;I'm currently studying in Anadolu University: Economy.\
 🌱 &nbsp;I'm on track for learning more about Web Development, Design, and English.\
-✍️ &nbsp;I am interested; History especially: ww2 and Turks history.\
+✍️ &nbsp;I am interested; Basketball and History especially: ww2, Turks history.\
 :basketball: &nbsp;I'm on the basketball team in college.\
 💬 &nbsp;Contact me with links.